 Think of George Michael.

-Come up with some totally mad ideas and see if anyone wants to join in.
+Come up with some totally mad ideas (it doesn’t have to be a consensual glitterfication party, that’s just one idea) and see if anyone wants to join in.
 When it comes down to it, this is the very essence of human existence.
 This is why we are here, this is what it all means.
 Send out invites to that thing you just invented, and make it a real thing that happens.
 Just three golden rules: safety comes first, consent is required, and glitter gets everywhere.

 Have a Flallen

 Moving on from my annoying optimistic, cheery, dictatorial tone… I’m going to be controversial and say that the key to maintaining happiness is to say no to a lot of things.